JohanKJSchreurs/demo-for-engie/docs/local-installation.md

 - firstname: 'Demo user Bob', lastname: 'Smith'
 - firstname: 'Demo user Alice', lastname: null (deliberately, so we can test with a lastname that is null)

-It is safe to run `flask add-demo-users` multiple times (which can happen by accident).
+It is safe to run `flask add-demo-users` multiple times (which can sometimes happen by accident).
-The users will only be created if it does not exist yet (The check is based on their first name)
+The users will only be created if it does not exist yet.
+The tool only checks the first name in this case, because the names start with "Demo user" anyway.

-As usual, you can see all the available flask commands by running

-    flask

-Or

-    flask --help